 The size of the accident shut down most of the highway.
 National Transportation Safety Board investigators were called to the scene to investigate the cause.
 Although the National Weather Service reported precipitation and below-freezing temperatures in the area, officials do not yet know if the weather was a factor.

 Our hearts go out to all of those impacted by this tragedy.
 It’s essential that car accidents be thoroughly investigated so that the cause of the collision can be understood, and the responsible party can be identified and, if warranted, held accountable.

 Abrahamson & Uiterwyk is committed to advocating for individuals and families impacted by serious accidents, including car accidents.
 Here on our accident news blog, we report on stories that involve personal injuries because we help our clients recover losses and damages from accidents like this one.
-If you or a loved one has been impacted by a personal injury accident, we invite you to contact our firm anytime to discuss your case with a qualified attorney.
+If you or a loved one has been impacted by a personal injury accident, we invite you to contact our firm anytime to discuss your case with an experienced attorney.

 Note: This post utilizes secondary sources independent of Abrahamson & Uiterwyk.
 The information used from these sources is not independently confirmed by our staff.
 If anything in this post is incorrect, please contact us and we will correct the inaccurate information or remove the post.
 If you are a family member of someone impacted by this accident and would like us to remove their name from this story simply click here.